GLOBAL MARKETS-Stocks rally, Treasury yields rise after Fed lifts rates by 75 bps

 Given many U.S. borrowing rates are linked to yields, financial conditions have already tightened markedly there even before the Fed hikes.

+ECB chief Christine Lagarde tried to talk down expectations on Wednesday about how much the European central bank should do to avert a debt crisis, arguing that the ECB's job is to tame inflation, not help budgets.

+"We cannot surrender to fiscal dominance," Lagarde said at a forum in London.
+"Neither can we surrender to finance dominance; we have to deliver on our mandate."

-With Wednesday's rate rise fully anticipated by the market, the dollar index =USD gave up early gains after the Fed's move, and was down 0.11% in early afternoon.
+With Wednesday's Fed rate rise already priced in by the market, the dollar index =USD took a breather after charging to a 20-year high of 105.79 earlier in the day.
+By early evening, it was down 0.40%.
 That helped the euro EUR=EBS to trim initial losses to stand flat at $1.04205.

-"I think essentially it is the bare minimum of what could be expected, but I also believe it's the most realistic outcome of what they could compromise (on) today," Piet Christiansen, chief analyst at Danske Bank in Copenhagen, said of the ECB's announcement.

-Still, the ECB's move allowed bond markets everywhere to rally after their recent hammering, with German Bund yields swooping down to 1.67% and 10-year Treasury yields US10YT=RR dropping to 3.37% from Tuesday's peak of 3.498%.
+USD/

-Gold, which has taken a hammering from inflation and a sky-high dollar, also rose on the Fed's rate rise.
-It jumped 1.4% to $1,830.31 an ounce XAU=.
+Gold, which has taken a hammering from inflation and a sky-high dollar, rose as a softer dollar and a pull-back in Treasury yields gave it some reprieve.
+It jumped as much as 1.4% to $1,830.31 an ounce XAU= in the wake of the U.S. rate rise.
 GOL/

+Oil was an outlier, and prices fell as investors worried that the Fed's aggressive tightening could dent demand.

 Oil prices stumbled after the Organization of the Petroleum Exporting Countries (OPEC) stuck to its forecast that world oil demand will exceed pre-pandemic levels in 2022.
 O/R